SOS (Filipino alternative band): 2017-2020: Whatever That Was

-In the 5 years that they weren't able to release music through a label, the band fell into a "weird stagnant place".
-They continued to play gigs and release demos (through SoundCloud, which were then deleted before the release of their album) but none of their new material really stuck with them.
-Also, being fresh college graduates, they now had different priorities and schedules to deal with.
+In the five years that they did not release music through a label, the band fell into a "weird stagnant place".
+They continued to play gigs and release demos through SoundCloud (which were then deleted before the release of their album).

 Despite busy schedules and day jobs, the band still found time to focus on their music.
 In that time, they were able to develop their personal sound and grow out of their EP, which was largely influenced by foreign artists such as The Strokes and Arctic Monkeys, whom they were very frequently compared and attributed to.

 Their debut album entitled 'Whatever That Was' was released on September 30, 2017, under local independent label Party Bear Records.

 Seña's songwriting for 'Whatever That Was' departs from their self-titled EP's youthful romantic themes and ventures towards much more mature realities about working out relationships, being alone, and the struggle of adult life.
 Their sound also hints at their maturity as a band, as they have experimented and incorporated different styles and genres such as jazz, shoegaze and a little bit of samba.

 A few days after its release, 9 songs out of 11 were on the Spotify Philippines Viral Chart, with their single 'Magic' claiming the number 1 spot for nearly a week.

 On November 25, 2017, the band released a music video directed by Jorel Lising for their 2nd single 'Magic' on Party Bear Record's YouTube channel.